Skip to content

 Goldfish only grow to the size of their tank

-Goldfish do not consciously regulate their size to match their tank.
-Small tank conditions cause stunted growth through biological stress, poor water quality, and restricted feeding, but when moved to larger environments the fish resume normal growth.
+Goldfish do not consciously regulate their body size to match the size of their tank.
+Small, cramped tank conditions cause stunted growth through biological stress, poor water quality, and restricted feeding, but when moved to larger environments with proper care, the fish generally resume more normal growth.

 What we know